hntrl/eventkit/docs/guide/concepts/async-processing.md

 `finally` will add the callback that's provided to the scheduler and return a promise that resolves whenever that cleanup work has completed (which is at the discretion of the scheduler, but usually happens after all previous work has finished).

-::: tip
+Note that when you register a `finally` callback against an observable (i.e. `stream.finally()`), that cleanup work will only be executed once you `drain()` or `cancel()` the observable (and when all pending subscribers have completed).
+This isn't the case for a subscriber's `finally` callback, which will execute whenever the subscriber is disposed of either by the observable's generator finishing or by the subscriber being cancelled.

-Note that using `finally` will implicitly add the cleanup work to the subject, so awaiting the subject will also wait for the cleanup work to finish.
+Also note that using `finally` will implicitly add the cleanup work to the subject, so awaiting the subject will also wait for the cleanup work to finish.

 ```ts
 import { AsyncObservable } from "eventkit";